alaamjadi/Crowd4SDG_Visualizer-Annotator/README.md

 # Visualizer Annotator Project
 A subproject of Crowd4SDG project which was developed by Mohammad Ala Amjadi at Politecnico di Milano

+## Changes

+- 2023-08-28: Transfered "Crowd4SDG_API_GUI" repo into a folder with the same name.

 ## Instructions

 ### Installing, Running and using